Danby, Vermont

-Name origin
+Etymology

 According to the Vermont Encyclopedia, Danby was most likely named for Thomas Osborne, Earl of Danby and Duke of Leeds.
 However, Henry Gannett in 1905 attributed the town's name to Danby, North Yorkshire, in England.
 Historian Willard Sterne Randall, in his biography of Ethan Allen, gives yet another name origin: that Allen named Danby "after the French Naval commander whose fleet invaded New England's waters in the French and Indian War."

 Geography, geology, and landmarks

 According to the United States Census Bureau, the town has a total area of 41.5 sqmi, of which 41.4 sqmi is land and 0.1 sqmi, or 0.22%, is water.

-Most of the town lies in Taconic Mountains; the eastern boundary of the town generally follows the course of Otter Creek in the narrow Valley of Vermont.
+Most of the town lies in the Taconic Mountains; the eastern boundary of the town generally follows the course of Otter Creek in the narrow Valley of Vermont.
 The village of Danby lies along the eastern border of the town, on the west side of Otter Creek, and extends east into Mount Tabor.

 Dorset Peak, part of the Taconic range, lies on the town's southern border and reaches an elevation of 3804 ft.
 Danby quarry, located near the peak, opened in the early 20th century and is likely the world's largest underground marble quarry.
 It was reported in 2001 to have a total monthly output of about 1,200 tons of marble, half of which consists of Imperial Danby, a fine architectural marble with a variety of uses.
 Danby marble has been used in a number of notable buildings, including the United States Supreme Court building and the Jefferson Memorial.